Welcome to the Postgraduate School of Emergency Medicine

 The site showcases the excellent training and education offered by the East of England Multi-Professional Deanery in Emergency Medicine.

-Emergency Medicine is an exciting specialty which has grown rapidly over the past 35 years with consultants occupying a central position in hospital life, relating as they do to many specialties.
+Emergency Medicine is an exciting specialty which has grown rapidly over the past 50 years with consultants occupying a central position in hospital life, relating as they do to many specialties.
 It involves the initial resuscitation and clinical care for patients of all age groups and across the whole spectrum of clinical disease.
-We work in fast moving, multidisciplinary teams that aim to deliver the highest standards of care to their patients.
+Emergency Medicine forms a great foundation for diversifying into Intensive Care Medicine dual accreditation, Pre-Hospital Emergency Medicine and Paediatric Emergency Medicine sub-specialisation, and interests in Geriatric Emergency Medicine, toxicology, ultrasound, medico-legal, events medicine.
+We work in fast moving, multidisciplinary teams that aim to deliver the highest standards of care to our patients.
 Not only do we need a breadth of clinical skills but we also champion the non-technical human factors that underpin modern medical practice.

 EM Training in East of England

 The East of England region provides a wide range of experience with two teaching hospitals, a major trauma centre and urban and rural DGHs.
 There is recognised training for subspecialisation in Paediatric Emergency Medicine and the region has pioneered the Pre-hospital Emergency Medicine training programme with local faculty who have been instrumental in setting the curriculum.
-There is also an Academic stream.
+There is also an Academic stream based in Addenbrookes Hospital.

 As an Emergency Medicine trainee enrolled with RCEM, you are automatically a member of the Emergency Medicine Trainees' Association or EMTA.
 This group represents the views of Emergency Medicine trainees to RCEM, GMC, HEE and other bodies associated with medical training.
 There is a brief video introducing EMTA below.